ctoroserey/website/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD Student in Cognitive Neuroscience" institution = "Boston University" year = ""
+  course = "PhD Student in Psychology" institution = "Boston University" year = ""